 Based in Louisville, Kentucky, Sullivan University is one of the recognized schools in the culinary division for its National Center for Hospitality Studies.
 It is a private, for-profit university that does not only offer culinary programs but also in the fields of Business and Pharmacy.

 Although the school offers year-round culinary programs, students can earn their titles as fast as 18 months with the completion of their AS Programs.
 The programs at Sullivan has the primary mission to provide career readiness for their students and train them with the skills, capabilities, and methods of becoming a chef, a baker, or working in management.
-Also, they have unique programs which a student explores and discovers to work as a personal chef.
+Also, they have unique programs that a student explores and discovers to work as a personal chef.

-The Kentucky-based University provides preparation for their students after graduation through their diverse Career Services.
+Kentucky-based University provides preparation for their students after graduation through their diverse Career Services.
 It is the school’s free resource that is devoted to helping students find their dream career while handing out the tools and the means to achieve it.

 Diploma and Certificate Programs: